Rawez Lawan

-Rawez Farhad Lawan (born 4 October 1987) is a Swedish former professional footballer of Kurdish descent who played primarily as a midfielder.
+Rawez Farhad Lawan (born 4 October 1987) is a Swedish former professional footballer who played primarily as a midfielder.

 Lawan joined AC Horsens in the summer of 2006, and played an important role in the club's successful struggle against relegation during the 2006–07 Danish Superliga season.

 In summer 2009 he signed a 4-year contract with FC Nordsjælland.

 On 7 January 2013 he signed a 3-year deal with Swedish side IFK Norrköping.

 On 18 December 2006 Lawan was called up for the Sweden U21 team.